zitadel/zitadel/docs/CONTRIBUTING.md

 Numbering is **required** for captions.
 See next section.

 ## Numbering of captions
 Numbering has to be continuous using arabic style numbers.
 The caption is composed of a prefix and a descriptive text.
-The prefix is composed of the item type (Listing, Table, Image, Graphic), and incrementing number in arabic style followed by a period and a description.
+The prefix is composed of the item type (Listing, Table, Image, Graphic), an incrementing number in arabic style followed by a period and a description.

 If the description consists of **one term** only you must omit any trailing punctuation.
 If the description represents a complete sentense you must terminate it with a period.